-- sustained coalitions between communities, healthcare workers, policy makers, law enforcement and other constituencies concerned with the public welfare.
-(2006) - c.
+- c.
 SUPPORTS appropriate measures to control alcoholism and other forms of addiction; including but not limited to: culturally competent, community-controlled prevention and treatment models; accessible and accurate drug and alcohol education programs; and adequate, nationally-standardized, labeling and packaging of legally-sold drug and alcohol products.
 RECOGNIZES that incarceration has not been shown to reduce rates of addiction, and therefore DISCOURAGES a criminal justice response to drug use instead of health-based approaches.
 (2006) - d.
 SUPPORTS efforts directed toward the prevention of intoxicated driving, especially innovative, community-based approaches (such as designated driver programs) that do not solely rely upon criminal justice-based solutions.
-(2006)
+(2006) - e.
+RECOGNIZES that the provision of basic economic necessities such as food and shelter support the goal of cessation (2013)